DFHack/dfhack/docs/about/Removed.rst

 workorder-recheck
 =================
-Tool to set 'Checking' status of the selected work order forcing manager to reevaluate its conditions.
+Tool to set 'Checking' status of the selected work order, allowing conditions to be reevaluated.
 Merged into `orders`.

 .. _autohauler: